 What is the full form of the SGOT?

 The full form of SGOT is Serum Glutamic Oxaloacetic Transaminase.
-It is commonly referred to as AST, that stands for aminotransferase aspartate.
-It is an enzyme that is found in tissues apart from bones, including the tissues of liver, heart, kidneys, skeletal muscles as well as other tissues.
+It is commonly referred to as AST, which stands for aspartate aminotransferase.
+It is an enzyme that is found in tissues apart from bones, including the tissues of the liver, heart, kidneys, skeletal muscles as well as other tissues.
 The SGOT is an enzyme that your liver produces it.
 Other organs also generate smaller quantities, such as your kidney, heart, brain & muscles.

-Why individual need to go for SGOT test?
+Why Individuals need to go for SGOT test?

 The doctor can prescribe an AST test if the individual has signs of liver damage, like

 - Yellow eyes or skin, known as jaundice

 - Skin itching

 - Light-coloured faeces

 There might be some other reasons the doctor has prescribed the test, which are listed below.

 - If a person has a history of liver disease in the family.